-The Rolling Force; The Tumbler; Aspects of Alignment: How Will Changes to Intent
+The Tumbler; The Separation Between the Tumbling and the Circular Aspects; Aspects of Alignment: How Will Changes to Intent

 (The Fire from Within)